Wayne Kierans

-Wayne Kierans is a Gaelic football manager.
+Wayne Kierans is a Gaelic football manager and former player for O'Connell's and Louth.

-Kierans was a selector under Pete McGrath.
-As an O'Connell's clubman, he made it known he wanted the Louth manager job in 2018, and he was the first one interviewed for it.
+Kierans was a selector when Pete McGrath managed the Louth seniors.
+In 2017, he coached Louth to a first Leinster Minor Football Championship final since 1971, in the second of his two seasons in charge, before taking over the under-20 team in 2018.
+As manager of Louth's then U20s, he made it known he wanted the Louth manager job in 2018, and he was the first one interviewed for it.
+His time with the Louth seniors ended in 2020.
+Players like Bevan Duffy suggested Kierans was not backed by the County Board to continue.

-He coached Louth to a first Leinster Minor Football Championship final in 46 years in 2017, in the second of his two seasons in charge before taking over the under-20 team in 2018.

-His time with Louth ended in 2020.

 Kierans brought Naomh Fionnbarra, a Junior Championship in 2015.
 O'Connell's towards the end of the season Kierans left Louth and in 2022, he was appointed as a manager of Killeavy.
 He stepped down from his role at Killeavy in 2023.

+Kierans was named as part of the backroom management team of the Louth minors for 2026.

+He is from Castlebellingham, and is married with children.